objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 ### Text System

 With [TextKit](TODO link Max's article), iOS 7 finally got an equivalent to what has been around on the Mac for ages, as the [Cocoa Text System](https://developer.apple.com/library/mac/documentation/TextFonts/Conceptual/CocoaTextArchitecture/TextSystemArchitecture/ArchitectureOverview.html).
-But Apple didn't just transfer the system from the Mac to iOS; instead, Apple made some more and less subtle changes to it.
+But Apple didn't just transfer the system from the Mac to iOS; instead, Apple made some significant changes to it.

 For example, AppKit exposes the `NSTypesetter` and `NSGlyphGenerator`, both of which you can subclass to customize their behaviors.
 On iOS, those classes are not exposed, but some of the hooks for customization are available via the `NSLayoutManagerDelegate` protocol.